ProAgileAB/EnsembleEnablers/README.md

 # Ensemble Enablers - what is this repo?

-This repo documents patterns we've found useful while coaching teams in Ensemble Programming
+This repo documents patterns we've found useful while coaching teams in Ensemble Programming.

+## I want to update the README

+Please do not update this README, instead modify enablers.json.
+If you see some error in these general instructions, modify `build.py` which contain this pre-amble.

 ## How to add an enabler?